iterative/dvc.org/content/docs/command-reference/exp/init.md

 ## Description

 `dvc exp init` helps you get started with DVC Experiments quickly.
-It reduces boilerplate DVC procedures by creating a `dvc.yaml` file that assumes standard locations of your input data, <abbr>parameters</abbr>, source code, models,
-<abbr>metrics</abbr> and [plots](/doc/command-reference/plots).
+It creates an experiment pipeline in a dvc.yaml file, which assumes standard locations for the inputs (source code, data, and parameters) and outputs (model, metrics, and plots) of your model training command.
 These locations
 can be customized through the [options](#options) below or via [configuration](/doc/command-reference/config#exp).